 Structural movement nt

 Repair category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, rot and infestation

-Repair category 1
+Repair category 2

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes There is evidence of wood boring insect infestation to the roof timbers.
+This can be treated by a timber/specialist contractor.